-20.2.1.20 Time Limits:
+20.18 Time Limits

-As per TR SSR's, rules 4.1.4 to 4.1.4.11 inclusive.
+As per TR Rules 4.1.4 to 4.1.4.11 inclusive.

-20.2.1.21 Shooting Position:
+20.19 Shooting Position

 All shooting will be conducted in the prone position, however the use of a portable bench may be permitted when a shooter who suffers from a physical disability has been granted approval to do so by their State or Territory Association and/or as permitted in the advertised conditions of the event by the promoting body.